-- 5. The following components are excluded: - a) watercourses as defined in law (these include rivers, streams and can include some ditches)5; - b) components built primarily for the drainage of surface water from streets or for the drainage of land; - c) components built to manage groundwater; - d) components which are part of the structure of a building or yard (e.g., green roof, pervious driveway or guttering and rainwater pipes attached to the building); and - e) components which are an integral part of the structure of a street (e.g., a pervious street or the channel formed by the kerb of a conventional road or a channel formed by a depression in the centre of a street).
+5. The following components are not adoptable as sewers:

+- a) watercourses as defined in law (these include rivers, streams and can include some ditches)5; - b) components built primarily for the drainage of surface water from streets or for the drainage of land; - c) components built to manage groundwater; - d) components which are part of the structure of a building or yard (e.g., green roof, pervious driveway or guttering and rainwater pipes attached to the building); and - e) components which are an integral part of the structure of a street (e.g., a pervious street or the channel formed by the kerb of a conventional road or a channel formed by a depression in the centre of a street).

-6. Where surface water sewers are to be adopted by the water company, then this may include all surface water sewers and lateral drains (this is different in the area of water companies wholly or mainly in Wales) being connected to the surface water sewer, except any that will be adopted by the highway authority or other bodies.
+6. Where surface water sewers are to be adopted by the sewerage company, then this may include all surface water sewers and lateral drains (this is different in the area of sewerage companies wholly or mainly in Wales) being connected to the surface water sewer, except any that will be adopted by the highway authority or other bodies.
 The management of other components can be covered by a separate agreement.

-7. Some SuDS components are not considered to be adoptable by water companies because they do not meet the conditions set out above.
+7. Some SuDS are not adoptable by sewerage companies because they are not correctly described as sewers or drains when the physical component is assessed as a whole.
 These include pervious pavements, green roofs and filter strips.
 These components may form part of the drainage design as part of a holistic design provided they are upstream of the adoptable components or form an exceedance flood route.

-8. The developer should ensure that any components not adopted by the water company are constructed as designed.
+8. The developer should ensure that any components not adopted by the sewerage company are constructed as designed.
 They should also make arrangements to ensure their future operation and maintenance in perpetuity.
 These can include adoption by another body.
 The developer should provide details of these arrangements in their S104 Application.

-9. Where the operation and maintenance of a component managed by another body could adversely impact on the water company's system, an agreement should be in place to protect the water company's system.
+9. Where the operation and maintenance of a component managed by another body could adversely impact on the sewerage company's system, an agreement should be in place to protect the sewerage company's system.